Credit Card Life Cycle: What Is It and How Can You Manage It?

 - Use fraud prevention tools – Fraud prevention solutions like 3-D Secure can help reduce the risk of fraud by authenticating cardholders before a transaction is processed.
 Additionally, network tokenization is a payment network service that tokenizes cardholder data.

 As you can see, the credit card life cycle consists of several stages that work together to approve or deny transactions.
 It’s crazy to think that the authorization stage only takes a few seconds, which is necessary for today’s businesses to operate quickly and efficiently.
 Since credit card fraud will continue to be a pressing issue, merchants must prioritize protecting and securing cardholder data.
-After all, today’s cyber criminals keep the pulse of financial trends across industries, which allows them to easily target cardholders with fraud, identity theft, phishing, and more.
+After all, today’s cyber criminals keep the pulse of financial trends across industries, allowing them to easily target cardholders with fraud, identity theft, phishing, and more.
 One of many solutions is partnering with a trusted tokenization provider dedicated to protecting your most sensitive payment data, such as your customers’ primary account numbers, card verification values, and more.
 Contact TokenEx today to learn how we can help you meet PCI compliance, reduce credit card fraud, and maintain vital business operations.